oktaytuncay/Kubernetes/kubernetes.md

   replicas: 3
 ```

-Using the yaml file, to create a Replication Controller and check its status;
+Using the YAML file, to create a Replication Controller and check its status;

 ```bash
 % kubectl create -f rc-definition.yml